deikdesign/form-project-mint/README.md

 ![screenshot](./mint_screenshot.JPG)

-The project has a full description formm with a title and a field for email, phone number and a password
+The project has a full description form with a title and a field for email, phone number and a password

 ## Built With